Oriya-Sigawy/cpp_assignment3/README.md

 * `allocateResources` : allocate resources by the result of the random dice roll.
 The class has more private functions that help the public functions.

 `The Catan class` - this class deals with the game's logic.
 The class receives the user's choices from the frontend, and pass them to Board when needed.
+Catan mainly deal with the develop cards.
 Catan's methods:
+* `rollDice()` : returns the result of a random roll of 2 dice.
+* `allocateResources` : calls Board's allocateResources.
+* `buildRoad` : checks that p has enough resources to build a road, and if p has, calls to Board's build_road.
+* 'buildSettlement` : checks that p has enough resources to build a settlement, and if p has, calls to Board's build_settlement.
+* `updateToCity` : checks that p has enough resources to update a settlement to city, and if p has, calls to Board's updateToCity.
-* `
+*